 This post may contain affiliate links.
 Please read my disclosure.

-What truly make this Vietnamese style baked chicken with crispy skin is the marinade.
+What truly makes this chicken amazing is the flavor packed marinade and that crispy, fatty, perfectly caramelized chicken skin.
 Vietnamese flavors are fresh, lively ingredients, typically packed with tons of delicious flavor.

 Why This Recipe Works